 What do the students of Jadavpur University want?
 They want justice.
 Some of them were very young when the last spate of political protests happened in Bengal—during the CPI(M)s Nandigram atrocities of 2007.
 CPI(M)’s long and continuous taking-for-granted of their major voter base (the rural vote) cost them dearly.
 This time, a sizeable portion of the children and the youth of West Bengal have demanded some basic human rights—safety, justice, an attempt towards dialogue.
 They are agitating because these rights have been denied by political formations and bodies that have forgotten they were voted in by a democratic process.
 The students of Jadavpur University are sick of paternalism, patriarchal arrogance, the exclusionary practices of the state.
 They don’t want the girls in their campus to be feeling unsafe like they are forced to feel outside.
 They don’t want to stop singing, laughing and writing poetry because it is compassion, respect, tolerance, creativity and beauty that are the bulwarks of democracy.
 So do not judge them because they laugh and sing: it is not radical to laugh or sing.
 Not yet.

 The students of Jadavpur University are agitating for a better India than you have seen in a while.

 (If you haven’t given this life some love–What is the point of sending one to Jadavpur?)

 Ahona Panda is a graduate student of the Department of South Asian Languages and Civilizations, University of Chicago.
-She is an alumna of Jadavpur University.
+She is an alumnus of Jadavpur University.